Nitin320/Interview-Questions/README.md

-# Interview Questions
+# Interview & Coding Assessment Questions

-This repository contains a list of **questions I faced during interviews** at various companies.
+This repository contains a list of **questions I faced during coding assessments and interviews** at various companies.

-Each company has its own folder containing a PDF with the questions asked during my interviews.
+Each company has its own folder containing a PDF with the questions asked during assessments or interviews.

 ---